Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 • Environmental history

-Because Durham university nurtures a research culture, students are exposed to a rich assembly of primary sources found in Durham’s museum and archive collection.
+Because Durham University nurtures a research culture, students are exposed to a rich assembly of primary sources found in Durham’s museum and archive collection.
 Here are examples of primary sources:

 • Beautiful mediaeval manuscripts found in the Cathedral archive